byui-cit/learning-modules/modules/js/apis/prepare1.md

 </details>

 Poke around some more in the documentation to get a feel for what else you can request from this API.

+>If you make a request to `https://pokeapi.co/api/v2/pokemon` it will return a list of all the pokemon...or at least the first 20 in that list.
+Notice that it gives us a name and a url.
+If you think about what a user might want to do next that URL starts making a lot of sense.
+>If you pulled up a list of pokemon, your next step would probably be to get more information about a specific pokemon.
+That provided URL leads us to our most likely next step.
+This is another characteristic of REST.
+The API should guide you to what you might want to do next.

 ## Parameters